 The following selected financial data for the years 1980 through 1984 (which data are not covered by the report of independent certified public accountants) have been summarized or derived from the audited financial statements.
-These data should be read in conjunction with the audited financial statements and notes to financial statements which are presented elsewhere herein.
+The financial data for the three months ended March 31, 1984 and 1985, are unaudited and include, in the opinion of management, all adjustments (consisting of normal recurring accruals) necessary for a fair presentation.
+The results of operations for the three months ended March 31, 1985, are not necessarily indicative of the results expected for the entire year.
+These data should be read in conjunction with the audited financial statements and notes to financial statements that are presented elsewhere herein.